rombrew/phobia/doc/MachineTuning.md

 Keep in mind that hold current is applied constantly (like in stepper motor) so it causes significant heating.

-You have an option to disable forced control.
+You have an option to disable forced control completely.
 The machine will be freewheeling at low speed range.

 	(pmc) reg pm.config_LU_FORCED 0

+Also you can allow zero freewheeling.
+This will mean that motor is freewheeling if current (or speed) setpoint is zero.

+	(pmc) reg pmc.config_LU_FREEWHEEL 1

 ## Current loop

-You can automatically tune current loop PI regulator gains based on damping percentage.
+We can automatically tune current loop PI regulator gains based on damping percentage.
 Reasonable values are from 20 to 200.

 	(pmc) reg pm.i_damping <pc>